 Travel Insurance Certificate

-Passport, Visa and document copies
+Passport, Visa and copies of all travel and insurance documents

-Money in US Dollars / Euros
+Money in US Dollars/Euros

 Sun Block - important